KhanInformatics/snomed-database-loader/MSSQL/README.md

 ## Checking the TRUD API Key

-If you are having issues with the TRUD API key, you can use this snippet to display the stored API key:
+If you are having issues with the TRUD API key, you can use this snippet to display the stored API key using powershell:

 ```powershell
 # Requires the CredentialManager module